7up Logo

 7up Logo History

 The original name was Lithated Lemon-Lime Soda.
-The creator himself joked that his soda helps with seven types of hangovers.
+The creator himself joked that his soda helped with seven types of hangovers.
 In addition, it consisted of 7 ingredients and was bottled in 7-ounce bottles.
 The atomic mass of lithium is also seven.
-Therefore, when it became necessary to shorten the name, the number seven was used and the signature up, indicating the rise.
-The idea of the seven and the ability of soda to invigorate normalize the state and mood became the key to creating the logo.
+Therefore, when the need arose to shorten the name, the number seven was used, and the signature up, signifying lift.
+The idea of seven and the soda’s ability to invigorate and normalize state of mind and mood was the key to creating the logo.

 What is 7up?

-7up is a popular lemon and lime-flavored carbonated drink created by Charles Leiper Grigg two weeks before the start of the Great Depression.
-And although this product appeared at a very unfortunate time, he was able to become famous all over the world and push everyone’s favorite cola.
-Its original name is Bib-Label Lithiated Lemon-Lime Soda.
+7up is a popular lemon and lime-flavored carbonated drink created by Charles Leiper Grigg two weeks before the Great Depression.
+Although this product appeared at a very bad time, it managed to become famous all over the world and supplant everyone’s favorite cola.
+Its original name was Bib-Label Lithiated Lemon-Lime Soda.

 1929 – 1930